sanjay-rassani/sanjay-rassani/README.md

 ## About Me

-- 🔭 I’m currently working as a Python Developer at OmniApp Solutions.
+- 🔭 I’m currently working as a Python Developer.
 - 🌱 I’m learning advanced Django, API optimizations, and database performance tuning.
 - 💬 Ask me about Python, Django, PostgreSQL, and REST APIs.